Quantitative statistical properties of two-dimensional partially hyperbolic systems: Preliminary estimates

-and we will use the notation $\bvarsigma_{n,m}:=\|\bvarsigma_{n,m}\|_{\infty}$ and $\varsigma_{n,m}=\|\varsigma_{n,m}\|_{\infty}$. \begin{oss} Note that we can always estimate $C_{\mu, n}$ with $(\mu-1)^{-1},$ which is independent on $n$, and we will do so in the general case (SVPH) if we need estimates uniform in $n$.
-However, such a bound will deteriorate when $\mu$ approaches one, a case we want to investigate explicitly in Section \ref{section application to map F}, and for which \eqref{Cmu,n} is more convenient. \end{oss} Next, we provide sharp estimates of various quantities relevant in the next sections.
+\begin{oss} Note that we can always estimate $C_{\mu, n}$ by $(\mu-1)^{-1},$ which is independent on $n$, and we will do so if we need estimates uniform in $n$.
+Nevertheless, it can be useful to keep track of constants which deteriorate when $\mu$ approaches one (as for $C_{\mu,n}$), in view of the fast-slow case. \end{oss} Next, we provide sharp estimates of various quantities relevant in the next sections.

 \begin{prop} There exist $\bar c_\flat\geq 1$ such that, for any $n\in \bN$ and $p\in\bT^2$, we have: